Connect with us

 The loans will be offered at interest rates of between four and six per cent through commercial banks.

-NCA will inspect completed buildings to ensure that the projects were not undervalued.
+NCA will inspect completed buildings to ensure that the projects are not undervalued.
 Developers who understate the value of their projects will be subjected to more charges.

 The levy is already facing fierce opposition from developers as well as local leaders who argue that it could further push up the cost of building houses.